- Wind Energy Engineer

 Min 45 Hours

-Yes, the career falls in a certain shift.
+Yes, the career as a wind energy engineer falls in a certain shift.
 Wind energy engineers work from early mornings to late evenings.
 Wind energy engineers work from Monday to Friday.
-They work 8 to 9 hours a day and 40-45 hours a week.
+They work eight to nine hours a day and 40-45 hours a week.
 Sometimes they are required to work overtime to meet the deadlines.

 How to become a Wind Energy Engineer?